-Following adoptive transfer, levels of C. difficile in the feces were monitored for three weeks. observe clearance of C. difficile from mice that were housed in a single cage.
-However clearance of C. difficile did not occur in any of the animals in the other cage within that treatment group (figure 2A).
+Following adoptive transfer, levels of C. difficile in the feces were monitored for three weeks.
+We observed clearance of C. difficile from mice that were housed in a single cage.
+However clearance of C. difficile did not occur in any of the animals in the two other cages within that treatment group (figure 2A).
 Three weeks post transfer there was no significant difference in levels of colonization in any of the groups (figure 2B).
 Notably, in the cage that cleared, one of the mice had undetectable levels of serum IgG while the other three mice in the cage had detectable levels.
 Together these results suggest that presence of adaptive immunity is not required for clearance of C. difficile.

+Effect of Reconstitution of Adaptive Immunity on the Fecal Microbiota

 The range in the levels of colonization we observed within each treatment group suggested that something other than adaptive immunity might be playing a role in modulating levels of C. difficile.
 The gut microbial community is crucial in protecting from initial colonization and for facilitating clearance of C. difficile [28].
-Using 16 rRNA gene amplicon sequencing we examined the gut microbial community structure of the mice over the course of the experiment.
+Using 16S rRNA gene amplicon sequencing we examined the gut microbial community structure of the mice over the course of the experiment.
 Visualization of the Bray-Curtis dissimilarity between the day one post infection communities (before the adoptive transfer) using multidimensional scaling revealed that the mice that cleared C. difficile had a distinct community compared to the mice that remained colonized, ANOSIM, p = 0.02, R= 0.7363 (figure 2C).
 This result suggests that gut microbiota rather than the adoptive transfer of splenocytes enabled clearance of C. difficile.

 The microbiota and the immune response interact in a complex manner, whereby each can modulate the other [29,30].
 In the cefoperazone mouse model of infection, the diversity of microbiota begins to recover by two weeks follow cessation of the antibiotic [31].
 Therefore we asked if reconstitution of adaptive immunity altered the recovery of the community following antibiotics and infection with C. difficile.
-Our first approach sought to determine could detect changes in the overall community composition of the mice.
+Our first approach sought to determine if we could detect changes in the overall community composition of the mice.
 We calculated the Bray-Curtis dissimilarity between each mouse’s day twenty-one sample (nineteen days after the adoptive transfer) and their pre-antibiotic sample.
 The closer the Bray-Curtis metric is to one, the less similar the two samples are.
 We hypothesized that the addition of adaptive immunity might prevent the microbiota from returning to the same structure as was observed before adoptive transfer.
 Thus we thought that perhaps the mice that received splenocytes might have higher Bray-Curtis dissimilarity values compared to the vehicle group.
 Since we were unable to confirm that we successfully restored adaptive immune function in two of mice that received splenocytes, we excluded them from the rest of analysis as our questions hinged on immune status-gut microbiota interactions.
-Additionally we lost the ability to calculate this metric for a couple of mice due to the lack .
+Additionally we lost the ability to calculate this metric for a couple of mice due to the lack of pre-antibiotic samples.
 Comparing the Bray-Curtis dissimilarity results between the three treatment groups revealed no significant differences between any of the groups (figure 3A).
 We also wondered if addition of adaptive immunity might alter alpha diversity so we calculated the inverse Simpson index of each fecal community at day 21-post transfer.
 However again we did not observe any significant differences between the treatment groups (figure 3B).
 This suggests that by broad metrics of community structure, the perturbation of antibiotics and infection with C. difficile potentially mask any trends related to reconstitution of adaptive immunity.